View JACK HOWARD's Obituary on heralddemocrat.com and share memories

 |

-Jack Digby Howard, age 91, passed away Tuesday, February 11, 2020 at his home in Denison, Texas.

-Mr. Howard is survived by his wife of 72 years, Nancy Hart Howard; daughter Cathy Lynn Fendler of Larkspur, California; son David Wayne Howard of Denison, Texas and son John Mark Howard of Denison, Texas.
+Jack Digby Howard was born on September 12, 1928 on a cotton farm in Ennis, Texas.
+He is the son of Tom Howard and Fay Fallen Howard.
+He is survived by his wife of 72 years, Nancy Hart Howard; daughter Cathy Lynn Fendler and son-in-law Dr. Fred J. Fendler of Larkspur, California; son David Wayne Howard of Denison, Texas and son John Mark Howard of Denison, Texas.

+Jack graduated from Crozier Tech High School, Dallas, Texas, in 1945 and from Southern Methodist University with a degree in Business Administration.
+He began his career with Southwestern Bell Telephone Company in Dallas in 1945 as a frameman.
+He held many positions with Southwestern Bell, eventually becoming Division Traffic Superintendent in Lubbock, Texas, in 1966.
+He then became Division Manager of Operator Services in Dallas in 1968 and AT&T Area Manager of Operator Services in 1984 until his retirement in 1987.

+Jack was a past president of the Telephone Pioneers of America, Lone Star Chapter.
+After moving to Denison, he became an active member of the Parkside Baptist Church and an officer on the leadership committee of the Senior Adult Parkside Pacesetters.

+He enjoyed travelling in the U.S. and abroad, and was a lifelong fisherman, particularly on his beloved Lake Texoma.

-Graveside service will be held at 2:00 p.m.
-Monday, February 17, 2020 at Restland Memorial Park in Dallas with Pastor Jerry Coffman officiating.
+Graveside service for Mr. Howard will be held at 2:00 p.m.
+Monday, February 17, 2020 at Restland Memorial Park in Dallas, with Pastor Jerry Coffman officiating.
 There is no set time for family visitation.